mrkkrp/identicon/README.md

         gradientXY (edge . mid) black (PixelRGB8 r g b)
 ```

-We could choose to code every layer differently, but since position and
-color of every layer are unlikely to be the same, this approach will work
-well too.

 Every byte is available to the layer-generating function as a distinct
 `Word8` argument.
 The type system makes sure that:

-* you consume exactly as many bytes as you promised in type of your
+* you consume exactly as many bytes as you promised in the type of your
   identicon;

-* you have as many layers as you described in type of your identicon;
+* you have as many layers as you have described in the type of your
+  identicon;

 * every function in your implementation has a correct signature (i.e. it
-  grabs as many `Word8`s as promised and produces a `Layer` in the end).
+  takes as many `Word8`s as promised and produces a `Layer` in the end).

 Mixing of layers and generation is handled by the library like this: